Animal glue: Types and uses

 Animal glue was the most common woodworking glue for thousands of years until the advent of synthetic glues, such as polyvinyl acetate (PVA) and other resin glues, in the 20th century.
 Today it is used primarily in specialty applications, such as lutherie, pipe organ building, piano repairs, and antique restoration.
 Glass artists take advantage of hide glue's ability to bond with glass.
 As the glue hardens it shrinks, chipping the glass.

 It has several advantages and disadvantages compared to other glues.
 The glue is applied hot, typically with a brush or spatula.
 Glue is kept hot in a glue pot, which may be an electric unit built for the purpose, a double boiler, or simply a saucepan or crock pot to provide a warm water bath for the container of glue.
 Most animal glues are soluble in water, useful for joints which may at some time need to be separated.
 Alcohol is sometimes applied to such joints to dehydrate the glue, making it more brittle and easier to crack apart.
 Steam can also be used to soften glue and separate joints.

-Specific types include hide glue, bone glue, fish glue, rabbit-skin glue.
+Specific types include hide glue, bone glue, fish glue, and rabbit-skin glue.